odrodrig/odrspiceworks-example/docs/CanvasAppApis.md

 card.services('inventory').request('devices', {last_scanned_at: {after: '2015-03-06T00:00:00Z'}})
 ```

-All reports that were `created_at` starting on January 5th at 1:00pm, 2015 and up to March 5th at 7:00am, 2015:
+All reports that were `created_at` starting on January 5th at 1:00PM UTC, 2015 and up to March 5th at 7:00AM UTC, 2015:

 ```js
 var card = new SW.Card();